AmaanSayyad/HyperInsure/contracts/README.md

 ## Contract Architecture

-HyperInsure is built using a streamlined contract architecture with just three core contracts:
+HyperInsure is built using a streamlined contract architecture with four core contracts:

 ### 1. Core Contract (`hyperinsure-core.clar`)